top of page

 Let’s address the one dud in the pack: the Escape Lounge at Manchester Terminal 1.

 Dull food, tired furniture, and a layout that made it feel like a hospital waiting room.
-Fortunately, Terminal 1 is closing, and so is this lounge – may it rest in peace (preferably under a pile of lukewarm pastries).

 Can You Take a Guest With Priority Pass?